MicrosoftDocs/azure-devops-docs/docs/organizations/billing/change-azure-subscription.md

 ## Prerequisites

-To change or remove your billing subscription, you need the following permissions:
+To change or remove your billing subscription, you need the following:

-- [organization Owner](../security/lookup-organization-owner-admin.md) or member of the  [Project Collection Administrators group](../security/set-project-collection-level-permissions.md)
+- [Organization Owner](../security/lookup-organization-owner-admin.md) permissions or be a member of the  [Project Collection Administrators group](../security/set-project-collection-level-permissions.md)
-- [Owner or Contributor to an Azure subscription](add-backup-billing-managers.md), which you can use to purchase.
+- [Owner or Contributor permission for an Azure subscription](add-backup-billing-managers.md), which you can use to purchase

 <a id="change-subscription" />